jamie-allen/Mockito-Specs2-Akka-TestKit-Presentation/README.md

-A Showoff presentation - see [Shawn Chacon's page](https://github.com/schacon/showoff) based on [Brian Clapper's](https://github.com/scala-phase/scala-orms/tree/master/ScalaQuery) presentation template.
+A ShowOff presentation based on [Brian Clapper's](https://github.com/scala-phase/scala-orms/tree/master/ScalaQuery) presentation template.

+For more information about ShowOff, see [Shawn Chacon's page](https://github.com/schacon/showoff)

 Commands:
 * "rake css" to generate CSS from SASS